HQarroum/awesome-iot/README.md

  - [IFTTT](https://ifttt.com/) - IFTTT is a web-based service that allows users to create chains of simple conditional statements, called "recipes", which are triggered based on changes to other web services such as Gmail, Facebook, Instagram, and Pinterest.
 IFTTT is an abbreviation of "If This Then That" (pronounced like "gift" without the "g").
  - [Huginn](https://github.com/cantino/huginn) - Huginn is a system for building agents that perform automated tasks for you online.
  - [Kaa](http://www.kaaproject.org/) - An open-source middleware platform for rapid creation of IoT solutions.
+ - [Losant](https://losant.com) - Losant is an easy-to-use and powerful developer platform designed to help you quickly and securely build complex connected solutions.
+Losant uses open communication standards like REST and MQTT to provide connectivity from one to millions of devices.
+Losant provides powerful data collection, aggregation, and visualization features to help understand and quantify vast amounts of sensor data.
+Losant's drag-and-drop workflow editor allows you to trigger actions, notifications, and machine-to-machine communication without programming.

 #### Libraries and Tools